FireEye revenue outlook tops Street view, shares rise

 Analysts have been forecasting 2014 revenue of $231 million, according to Thomson Reuters I/B/E/S.

-FireEye uses cloud-based technologies to help businesses detect malicious software that it says evade old-school anti-virus software made by companies including Symantec Corp and Intel’s McAfee security division.
+FireEye uses cloud-based technologies to help businesses detect malicious software that it says evade old-school anti-virus software made by companies including Symantec Corp (SYMC.O) and Intel’s (INTC.O) McAfee security division.

 FireEye’s CEO, Dave DeWalt is the former chief executive of McAfee who sold McAfee to Intel.